-If your website’s content is not well optimized, the search engines (Google, Bing, Yahoo etc.) will not have an exact idea what to do with your content.
-They will index it on inappropriate positions and when the people will search about on the topics you write about, your webpages will not appear and you’ll miss out an opportunity of getting more than 90% of traffic.
+If your website’s content is not well optimized, the search engines (Google, Bing, Yahoo, etc.) will not have an exact idea of what to do with your content.
+They will index it on inappropriate positions and when the people will search about the topics you write about, your web pages will not appear and you’ll miss out on an opportunity of getting more than 90% of traffic.

-So, it’s really important for every type of business owners, bloggers to make their websites search engines friendly to gain maximum traffic volume
+So, it’s really important for every type of business owner, bloggers to make their websites search engines friendly to gain maximum traffic volume

 Basics of WordPress SEO

 No doubt!
 SEO can be technical in some aspects but it doesn’t have to be, you just need to understand the “basics of WordPress SEO” that can boost up noticeable traffic towards your website/blog.

 Don’t worry, if you are not a tech genius to use the following rules and techniques for your WordPress website.
 These are simple and tricky to drive tons of traffic to your fresh blog post.

 It is important to mention that working live on WordPress or on WordPress installed on a localhost environment, comes with an option to hide your website from all the search engines.

 The proper option is to “discourage search engines from indexing this site”